 Description

-Two arches in basement of large late C19 and C20 building.
-The arches are believed to be the surviving ruins of the Church of the Annunciation of the Blessed Virgin Mary, founded in 1353 by Henry, Earl of Lancaster, which was situated opposite the Hospital of the Honour of God and the Glorious Virgin, later known as Trinity Hospital.
-They consist of two small double-chamfered pointed arches of unequal width, with stone rubble infill.
+The arches in the basement of the Hawthorn Building at De Montfort University are remnants of a larger structure from the late 19th and early 20th centuries.
+These arches are believed to be the surviving ruins of the Church of the Annunciation of the Blessed Virgin Mary, which was founded in 1353 by Henry, Earl of Lancaster.
+The church was located opposite the Hospital of the Honour of God and the Glorious Virgin, later known as Trinity Hospital.
+The arches feature two small double-chamfered pointed arches of unequal width, with stone rubble infill.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.